mehulagg/gitlab_test/doc/ci/variables/README.md

 ### Pattern matching against a variable

-It is possible to store a regular expression in a variable, to be used for pattern matching.
+It is possible to store a regular expression in a variable, to be used for pattern matching:

-NOTE: **Note:**
-The available regular expression syntax is limited.
-See [related issue](https://gitlab.com/gitlab-org/gitlab/issues/35438) for more details.
-You may need to test your expression in a test pipeline to verify it works as intended.

-For example, test the `staging.*` regular expression by adding it to a test pipeline:

 ```yaml
 variables: